Remember remember... Safety first this 5th November!

 Make safety a priority this Bonfire Night.
-There are no authorised Bonfire night events on across the city, due to the current government Covid-19 restrictions, but we want to highlight that the safety of our local community and front-line emergency services staff remains paramount this 5th November.
+With the 5 November on our doorsteps, we want to highlight that the safety of our local community and front-line emergency services staff is more important than ever.

 It is against the law to:

 - light a fire in a public place if it endangers any other person (or property) or gives them reasonable cause for alarm or annoyance.